leefernandes/sqlt/README.md

 }
 ```

-...we should see generate the following SQL...
+... we should generate the following SQL ...

 ```sql
 -- SELECT